Health Insurance

 Are small employers who decide to buy health insurance for their employees required to do so through the Health Insurance Marketplace?

-No. Small employers may buy health insurance for employees through SHOP or in the market outside the exchange.
+No. Small employers may buy health insurance for employees in the market outside the exchange.
 It will be important for small employers to understand and compare all the options available to them.
 State-licensed health insurance agents are available to help small employers compare options and determine which plan best meets their needs.

 How does rating work in the small group market?